msalvimjr/webpage-dcc/content/cool-science-stuff/_index.md

 - [LessWrong](https://www.lesswrong.com/):  *"LessWrong is an online forum and community dedicated to improving human reasoning and decision-making.
 We seek to hold true beliefs and to be effective at accomplishing our goals.
 Each day, we aim to be less wrong about the world than the day before."*

-- [Your logical falacies](https://yourlogicalfallacyis.com/): "*Thou shalt not commit logical fallacies.*" (Don't forget to check their **awesome poster**!)
+- [Your logical fallacies](https://yourlogicalfallacyis.com/): "*Thou shalt not commit logical fallacies.*" (Don't forget to check their **awesome poster**!)

 ###  Some questions that have kept me awake at night (seriously)

-- [The alignment problem](https://www.youtube.com/watch?v=pYXy-A4siMw): *"How to steer AI systems towards humans' intended goals, preferences, or ethical principles?"* (Spoiler: it's **much** harder thant it looks, and if we get it wrong in the first try, humankind could be doomed.
+- [The alignment problem](https://www.youtube.com/watch?v=pYXy-A4siMw): *"How to steer AI systems towards humans' intended goals, preferences, or ethical principles?"* (Spoiler: it's **much** harder than it looks, and if we get it wrong on the first try, humankind could be doomed.
 No, seriously!)

 - [The Fermi paradox](https://waitbutwhy.com/2014/05/fermi-paradox.html): *"The discrepancy between the lack of conclusive evidence of advanced extraterrestrial life and the apparently high likelihood of its existence"*.